Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Imposition of Dirichlet boundary conditions

-Note that the cut-off function $\phi$ is only imposed on the test function in the CutWAN network.
+Note that the cut-off function $\phi$ only multiplies the test functions in the CutWAN network method.
 The boundary condition is weakly imposed by adding a penalty term on the primal network $w_{\bs{\theta}}\vert_{\partial \Omega}$.
 It is not difficult to check that this problem falls in the abstract formulation considered at the end of \cref{sec:noncoercive}.
-Here, the role of adversarial test network is played by the product space $\phi V_{\bs\theta} \times X$), and the inf-sup condition \eqref{inf-sup} becomes
+Here, the role of adversarial test network is played by the product space $\phi V_{\bs\theta} \times H^{-1/2}(\partial\Omega)$, and the inf-sup condition \eqref{inf-sup} becomes

 In particular, under such an assumption, we have the following best approximation results for the CutWAN method. \begin{lem} Assume that the inf-sup condition \eqref{inf-sup-cutWAN} holds.
 Let $u_{\bs{\theta}}^\diamond$ be the weak limit of a minimizing sequence for problem \eqref{eq:netabstFDreg}.
 Then there holds